2020 Design Team Process

 Creation of a new public-facing website that incorporates all institutional priorities, as well as the objectives and metrics.

-Team Leads have an institutional connection to improve the outcomes for their particular objective.
-They will oversee team creation with constituents from across campus and will work to further refine objectives and desired results.
+Objective Leaders have an institutional connection to improve the outcomes for their particular objective.
+They will oversee team creation with constituents from across campus and will work to further refine objectives and desired actionable strategies.

 The work continues – Jayhawks Rising is just beginning.
 Your involvement will help ensure KU establishes and pursues the right goals and that our actions are woven throughout work taking place in offices and programs across our campuses.Get Involved